 My volume is an academic history of Mormonism, and as such it’s intent is simply to understand and analyze the past and contextualize and historicize the present.

-Before JS died, he initiated many men and women into the temple liturgy, a key aspect of which was the sealing of individuals together in ways that could not be broken.
+Before Joseph Smith died, he initiated many men and women into the temple liturgy, a key aspect of which was the sealing of individuals together in ways that could not be broken.
 This was the construction of heaven.

 Priesthood language saturated the ways in which men and women talked and wrote about their experiences with the temple, and even referred to themselves as “the priesthood.”